 As time went on, I became more comfortable and understanding of what my employees were really looking for.
 Of course, they wanted to hear what they excelled in, but what I found difficult was delivering constructive criticism and ideas for improvement without being overly negative.
 Being a manager requires a delicate balance of giving praise often and careful constructive criticism when needed.

 One study took note of employees’ moods throughout the day.
 Each time, the employees were asked if any events, such as positive or negative interactions with co-workers, had occurred in the past hours.
 Harvard Business Review writer Robert C. Pozen reports that the study results showed, “employees reacted to a negative interaction with their boss six times more strongly than they reacted to a positive interaction with their boss.”
 Not only can this affect an employee’s well being, but also it’s likely that negative interactions will affect their productivity as well.
 Therefore, managers need to be aware of what, where, and how they are giving performance reviews and feedback.
+As this performance review meme shows just below employees can get very defensive with reviews and feedback so you have to be prepared for this and carefull what you say as well.
+But as they say practice makes perfect.

 On the brighter side for everyone, giving negative feedback isn’t always the case in performance reviews.